Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 In this Quickstart, we will train & deploy an ML model which leverages historical menu-item sale data to understand how menu-item demand changes with varying price.
 By utilizing this trained model, we would recommend the optimal day of week prices for all menu-items for the upcoming month to our food-truck brands.
 Afterward, we will showcase an application that can be built and deployed to allow business users to submit data into Snowflake and interact directly with an ML model.

+### What You Will Build
+You will build a Streamlit in Snowflake (SiS) application that will show the recommended price per item per day-of-week and the profit lift over the current price.
+We will allow users to change prices and see the impact on demand and profit.

 ### What You Will Learn
 We will implement price optimization for their diversified food-truck brands to inform their pricing and promotions by utilizing **Snowflake Notebooks** and **Streamlit** to:
 - Train & deploy an ML model to understand how menu-item demand changes with varying price